Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Covariate Quantization and Uniform Signal Recovery in Quantized Compressed Sensing

-In the following we present the uniform recovery guarantee.
-We adopt most assumptions in Theorem \ref{thm4}, but specify the range of $\bm{\theta^\star}$ as $\bm{\theta^\star}\in \Sigma_{s,R_0}$ and impose the moment constraint on $\epsilon_k$.
-For a more straightforward analysis we consider constrined Lasso instead of (\ref{4.3}) as prior works.
-The proof is provided in the appendix.
+We are in a position to present our uniform recovery guarantee.
+We follow most assumptions in Theorem \ref{thm4} but specify the signal space as $\bm{\theta^\star}\in \Sigma_{s,R_0}$ and impose the $(2l)$-th moment constraint on $\epsilon_k$.
+Following prior works on QCS (e.g., \cite{genzel2022unified,thrampoulidis2020generalized}), we consider constrained Lasso that utilizes an $\ell_1$-constraint $\|\bm{\theta}\|_1\leq \|\bm{\theta}^\star\|_1$ (rather than (\ref{4.3})) to pursue uniform recovery.